 Heroin

-If you use illegal drugs and think you may have a substance use disorder, it’s important to talk to your healthcare provider as soon as you can.
+If you use drugs and think you may have a substance use disorder, it’s important to talk to your provider as soon as you can.

-Finally, some psychological factors and mental health concerns may affect your ability to remain hard while you’re having sex.
+Lastly, some psychological factors may affect your ability to remain hard while you’re having sex.

-Anxiety and depression are both associated with a higher risk of developing ED.
-Feelings of anxiety, fear or guilt about sex can cause you to lose your erection when they become severe.
+Anxiety and depression are both linked to a higher risk of ED.
+Feelings of anxiety, fear, or guilt about sex can cause you to lose your erection when they become severe.

-Sometimes, even stress — about your sexual function specifically or from your career or relationships — can affect your erections and ability to properly connect with your sexual partner.
+Sometimes, even occasional stress can affect your erections and ability to properly connect with your sexual partner.

 Losing an erection in the middle of sex can be frustrating.
-But it's not uncommon for men to lose an erection during sex because they’re anxious, stressed, intoxicated or distracted.
-You don’t necessarily have erectile dysfunction if this happens occasionally, but if it starts to become a pattern, these and other factors may indicate that you should seek erectile dysfunction treatment.
+But it's not uncommon.
+You don’t necessarily have ED if this happens once in a while, but if it starts to become a pattern, these and other factors may indicate that you should seek erectile dysfunction treatment.

 The good news is a variety of treatment options are available to help you more easily maintain your erection during sex, ranging from lifestyle changes to medication.

-For the most part, promoting healthy erections is all about living a healthy, balanced and active lifestyle.
+Promoting healthy erections is largely about living a healthy, balanced, and active lifestyle.

-And science generally agrees.
-In a meta-analysis from 2011, researchers found that aerobic exercise correlates with a measurable improvement in the symptoms of erectile dysfunction.
+Science generally agrees.
+In a 2011 meta-analysis, researchers found that aerobic exercise correlates with a measurable improvement in the symptoms of erectile dysfunction.

 In our guide to naturally protecting your erection, we shared several approaches to try for better erections naturally.
 They basically boil down to the following medical advice: